Adversarial Turing Patterns from Cellular Automata: Connection between Boyd iteration and Cellular Automata

 We restrict our study to the case $q=2$.
 Then $\psi_2(z)=z$ and Equation (\ref{Boyd}) can be rewritten as:

 In \cite{khrulkov2018art} it was shown that perturbations of the first layers give the most promising results.
 Initial layers of most of the state-of-the-art image classification neural networks are convolutional followed by nonlinear activation functions $\sigma$ (e.g. $\text{ReLU}(z)=\max(0,z)$).
-If the network does not include other operations (such as pooling or skip connections) the output of the $i$-th layer can be written as:
+If the network does not include other operations (such as pooling or skip connections) the output of the $i$-th layer is: